Johnnyboycurtis/wxtutorials/Chapter05/README.md

-# Chapter 05  - Web Browser
+# Chapter 04 - Menu Bars

-Create a basic web browser
+In this tutorial, you'll learn how to add a menu bar